العربية

 Rigid pes planus encompasses a spectrum of complex foot deformities, including symptomatic accessory navicular, idiopathic rigid flatfoot, and tarsal coalition.
 Surgical intervention is indicated when conservative measures fail.
 This guide details the biomechanical principles, diagnostic imaging, and step-by-step operative techniques—such as the Kidner procedure and coalition resection—required to restore hindfoot kinematics, alleviate peroneal spasticity, and reestablish the medial longitudinal arch in pediatric and adult patients.

 While flexible pes planus is a common, often asymptomatic condition that rarely necessitates surgical intervention, rigid pes planus frequently produces significant biomechanical dysfunction and pain, justifying operative management.
-The etiology of a rigid flatfoot deformity is diverse.
-Congenital vertical talus represents the most severe manifestation of rigid pes planus; however, because it is typically diagnosed and treated in infancy, the focus of this masterclass is on the pathologies encountered in older children, adolescents, and adults: the symptomatic accessory navicular, idiopathic rigid pes planus, and tarsal coalition.
+The etiology of a rigid flatfoot deformity is highly diverse, encompassing a spectrum of congenital, developmental, and acquired pathologies.
+Congenital vertical talus represents the most severe manifestation of rigid pes planus; however, because it is typically diagnosed and treated in infancy via serial casting and minimally invasive pinning, the focus of this definitive masterclass is on the pathologies encountered in older children, adolescents, and adults.
+Specifically, we will exhaustively analyze the symptomatic accessory navicular, idiopathic rigid pes planus, and tarsal coalition.
+Understanding the nuanced differences in the patho-epidemiology of these conditions is the critical first step in formulating an effective, patient-specific surgical algorithm.

 Image